tao-bai/attack-and-defense-methods/2018/Constructing_Unrestricted_Adversarial_Examples_with_Generative_Models.md

 In addtion to this basic attack, they also proposed a noise-augmented attack, which added extra noise to the generated images.
 And the authors said *The representation power of the AC-GAN generator can be improved if we add small trainable noise to the generated image*.

 Find the code [here](https://github.com/ermongroup/generative_adversary).

+### Addded on Oct.
+2nd.
+This paper first trained a ACGAN to generate images from noises.
+After that, give an inital noise to the Generator and calculate the adversarial loss.
+Then use gradient descent to find the right noise.
+And there is a constraint on the search space.